Semantic-Org/Semantic-UI-React/README.md

 ### New Components

-There is an [issue][14] for every missing component.
-They are all labeled `enhancement` `help wanted` and we're accepting PRs for these.
+There is an issue for every missing component.
+They are all labeled [`enhancement` `help wanted`][17] and we're accepting PRs for these.

 Be sure to check out the above migrations before embarking on a new component.
 All new components should be written in accordance with the migrations above.